Katahdin Restaurant Woodfire Grill and Bar

 Featuring exclusively locally-sourced ingredients and an elegant menu—Vinland strives to bring local and organic meals to their tables.
 Working only with local farms, fishers, and foragers, Vinland is committed to excellence and sustainability.
 For a beautiful meal with a conscience, check out Vinland, located in the heart of the Arts District next to Congress Street Park.

 Featuring unique and creative pizza, as well as old favorites, Otto has something for everyone.
 Whether by the slice, or a whole pie- Otto never ceases to impress.
 The classic pairing of pizza and beer gets an upgrade with clever toppings and unexpected pairings.
 Otto has a slice shop and bar all at this location and is less than a block from Portland Stage.

 571 Congress St.

 Pom’s unique cuisine, tropical drinks, authentic atmosphere, and exceptional service are now accessible to residents, shoppers, business travelers, and tourists in the greater Portland area.
 At Pom’s Noodle House, a casual and modern décor welcome diners, while offering the authentic taste of Thailand.
 Specializing in creamy curries and fine noodle soups, Pom’s Thai Taste also has a sushi bar.
-Located around the corner from the theater- Pom’s Thai is a great ethnic option!
+Located around the corner from the theater- Pom’s Thai is a great option!